quicwg/base-drafts/draft-ietf-quic-transport.md

 : The bytes from the designated stream to be delivered.

 A stream frame's Stream Data MUST NOT be empty, unless the FIN bit is set.
-When the FIN flag is sent on an empty STREAM frame, the offset in the STREAM frame MUST be one greater than the last data byte sent on this stream.
+When the FIN flag is sent on an empty STREAM frame, the offset in the STREAM frame is the offset of the next byte that would be sent.

 Stream multiplexing is achieved by interleaving STREAM frames from multiple streams into one or more QUIC packets.
 A single QUIC packet can include